COMP6248-Reproducability-Challenge/FastGAN-Reproduction/README.md

 ## Original Paper
 The original paper is available at [OpenReview](https://openreview.net/forum?id=1Fqg133qRaI)

+## 0. Data
+The datasets used in the original paper can be found at [link](https://drive.google.com/file/d/1aAJCZbXNHyraJ6Mi13dSbe7pTyfPXha0/view?usp=sharing).

 ## How to Run
 Place all your training images in a folder, and simply call
 ```